-It’s that time of the year again, so enjoy our First Impressions of the 2018 fall anime season that just started~
+It’s that time of the year again, so enjoy our First Impressions of the 2019 winter anime season that just started~

-It’s that time of the year again, so enjoy our Final Thoughts of the summer anime season that just came to an end~
+It’s that time of the year again, so enjoy our Final Thoughts of the 2018 fall anime season that just came to an end~

 Now, as the last of what I like to call the Big Three (namely Citrus, Asagao to Kase-san., and Bloom Into You) has come to an end, I first just want to state how very satisfied I am with what 2018 offered to us yuri fans.
 It’s quite hard to tell which of the Big Three was best, seeing that they all depicted the yuri in very different ways, but what I can say for sure is that the community made it very vocal that we liked all three.

 Now Bloom Into You—as the last to come to an end—has a very special place in my heart for not only bringing the content of its manga onto the big screen, but also for delivering so much more.
 It’s hard to put into words what this adaptation did to me and probably the majority of the community.
 In short, it was some top-notch adaptation that I simply couldn’t be happier with.

 Well, my review will soon follow, of course, but please be a little patient.
 During this time of the year, we have quite a lot of posts scheduled.